How To Buy A Cottage Or Cabin In 2021: A Step-By-Step Guide

 A home equity line of credit (HELOC) is another option if you have significant equity.
 A HELOC allows you to take out a line of credit on your current home for the full value of it.
 This way, you can keep your mortgage and avoid paying closing costs.

 Your other option is to take out a second mortgage.
 Know that your lender will require a larger down payment.
-Where you could buy your primary home with 3% down, your vacation home will require at least 10%, if not closer to 20.
+You can buy your primary home with as little as 3% down, but your vacation home will require at least 10%, if not closer to 20%.
 You'll also need to have more assets in reserve, a higher credit score and enough income to cover a second mortgage.

 If you don't have the option to cash-out refinance or pull a HELOC, you'll need a plan to save your down payment.
 To build a plan, you'll need to nail down a few variables.